wibeasley/SbsGraphingChapter/Reports/Section1/Section1.md

 ![plot of chunk TweakBar](FigureRmd/TweakBar.png)

 If the figure needs to be reduced to grayscale, we're in a better position than before, since we're now aware of several patterns not discoverable through a bar graph.
 We have a few remarks about our prefered reduction from color.
 First, the groups have a constant shade, to prevent the darker groups from giving a false impression of an increased density.
 Second, the dashed patterns' on/off space is balanced, in an attempt to prevent the groups with more ink from gathering more attention.
-Third, if we had used shapes, we'd attempt to balance them (for example, avoiding assigning a big solid circle to on group's subjects, while assigning a thin x or plus to another group).
+Third, if we had used shapes, we'd attempt to balance them (for example, avoiding assigning a big dark solid circle to some groups, while assigning a thin 'x' or '+' to others).
+Fourth, we'd continue to develop the color version alongside the grayscale, because we can usually distribute the color version on a website or in the journal's supplemental material.

 In this grayscale, the three group summaries are easily distinguished, but the individual subject lines are not, despite having different dashed patterns.
 Although many of the subject-level patterns are muddled (e.g., it's difficult to determine that the three groups have almost no overlap in 2013), we still advocate retaining them.
 The reader might benefit seeing how the variance shrinks from 2011 to 2012, and that the highest subjects in 2013 and 2014 were in TxGreen, while the highest subjects in 2015 were in TxBrown.

 However we argue that the most compelling reason is to permit the reader to judge how tightly or loosely the individual scores fall near the model predictions.
 Judging that conformity is very important when evaluating a model, and there's seldom a good alternative: viewing the actual subject-level variability is much more informative than viewing only the standard error bars (and certainly more informative than reading values in a table like a +/-0.71 standard error or a 4.53 between-subjects variance).

 The second graph below suppresses the subject-level information.
-Peer into the empty space and imagine all the scenarios that could result in the same summary.
+Peer into the empty space and imagine all the scenarios that could result in the same summary lines.
 If we had been using a simple linear model instead of a flexible loess, the possibilities get considerably larger.

 Furthermore, it can be difficult to judge results from only standard error bands or bars.
 Compare the second and third graphs below.
 Even when they're next to each other, they don't look that different to us.
 And if the graphs were scaled or sized differently, we'd have trouble noticing that the second graphs' standard error bars are considerably loser.
 And yet its variance is twice as large, which is easier to determine from the fourth graph (which again supplements standard errors with individual subjects) than the third (which doesn't).